thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_3_ReduxStore.md

 export default buildSlice('user', [FetchOne], moduleInitialState).reducer
 ```

-For the User example, the below state will be create :
+For the `User` example, the below state will be created :
 ```
 {
   user: {